-In order to test the feasibility of this approach, the MEANING project3 has developed and released a new tool: the first version of ExRetriever, a flexible system to perform sense queries on large corpora.
-ExRetriever characterizes automatically each synset of a word as a query (using mainly: synonyms, hyponyms and the words of the definitions); and then, uses these queries to obtain sense examples (sentences) automatically from a large text collection.
-The current implementation of ExRetriever accesses directly the content of the Multilingual Central Repository (MCR) [4] of the MEANING project.
-The system is using also SWISH-E4 to index large collections of text such as SemCor or BNC.
-SWISH-E is a fast, powerful, flexible, free, and easy to use system for indexing collections of Web pages or other files.
+In order to test the feasibility of this approach, the MEANING project1 has developed and released a new tool: the first version of ExRetriever, a flexible system to perform sense queries on large corpora.
+ExRetriever characterize automatically each synset of a word as a query (using mainly, synonyms, hyponyms and the words of the definitions); and then, using these queries to obtain sense examples (sentences) automatically from a large text collection.
+The current implementation of ExRetriever access directly the content of the MCR (Atserias et al., 2004).
+The system is using also SWISH-E to index large collections of text such as SemCor or BNC.
 ExRetriever has been designed to be easily ported to other lexical knowledge bases and corpora, including the possibility to query search engines such as Google.